tilmanschweitzer/100-days-of-code/README.md

 Add test setup with bats-core to verify commandline output of different implementations

+## Day 21

+Start with *sudoku-solver* as new challenge.
+Implement first draft of a java application to parse sudoku data.
+Use dataset under public domain with 9 million sudokus: https://www.kaggle.com/datasets/rohanrao/sudoku

 ## Idea Backlog

 * Add tests for Node.js (and check out test libs for Go)